-"In my classes students are encourage to ALWAYS go back to basics if your dog does not have the strength to complete the exercise or does not understand the movement needed for the exercise shown." ~Bobbie Lyons
+"In my classes students are encouraged to ALWAYS go back to basics if your dog does not have the strength to complete the exercise or does not understand the movement needed for the exercise shown." ~Bobbie Lyons

 The exercises you choose for your dog should always match the dog’s level of fitness and support the movements and demands that your dog places on his body.
 You also have to consider that dogs don’t always do what we want, and their movements can change in a split second due to a variety of factors.
 Some of these factors include, but are not limited to, the demands placed on a dog’s body during performance sports such as a poorly timed or trained box turn in flyball, falling off agility equipment, being called off a committed direction, chasing/catching frisbees and other common activities in a dog’s life such as hiking, playing fetch, or playing with other dogs.
 Strength training helps to support those erratic movements in the life of a dog.
 A dog that has developed good balance, coordination and strength will handle mishaps without injury, or a decrease in severity of injury, better than a poorly conditioned dog.

 Look at this from the human perspective.
 If I were to participate in CrossFit – I would search long and hard for a coach that really knew how to choose exercises that are NOT above my strength and abilities.
 This also means I need a coach to match exercises to my goals and my fitness level so that I don’t get injured.
 I would need a coach to pay VERY close attention to how I performed each exercise and that is truly knowledgeable about the human body and how it should move through each exercise so that I am advised by someone with a high degree of knowledge.
 I have heard from numerous physical therapists that CrossFit keeps them in business due to people participating in CrossFit workouts and competitions with poor form and exercise above their capabilities.
 This can be prevented if you do the proper research to find a qualified instructor who can keep you at your level.